saylesss88/nix-book/README.md

 [![Buy Me A Coffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-%23FFDD00?style=for-the-badge&logo=buy-me-a-coffee&logoColor=black)](https://www.buymeacoffee.com/saylesss88)

-A friendly, comprehensive guide to mastering Nix and NixOS. 👋 Welcome!
-If you find this useful, please consider leaving a star!
+🚀 If you find this guide helpful, please consider leaving a ⭐ or supporting the project by buying me a coffee.
+Your support helps keep this content updated and freely available.

 Welcome to my personal journey and guide through the Nix ecosystem!
 This "book" aims to be a practical and understandable resource for anyone looking to dive